Paynter (horse): Rehabilitation and awards

-Following surgery, Paynter quickly started to regain his weight, putting on 35 pounds in the two weeks between his surgery and being sent to Fair Hill Training Center's Equine Therapy program on October 15 for rehabilitation.
+Following surgery, Paynter started to regain his weight, putting on 35 pounds in the two weeks between his surgery and being sent to Fair Hill Training Center's Equine Therapy program on October 15 for rehabilitation.
 Nonetheless, he arrived at Fair Hill weighing only 912 pounds.
-At Fair Hill, he started out with hand-walking and grazing, later being allowed short periods of exercise in a round pen.
-He had access to treatment in a horse-sized hyperbaric oxygen therapy chamber, an underwater treadmill called an AquaPacer, equine massage therapy, electromagnetic therapy, and use of a cold saltwater spa.
+At Fair Hill, he started with hand-walking and grazing, later being allowed short periods of exercise in a round pen.
+He had access to treatment in a horse-sized hyperbaric oxygen therapy chamber, an underwater treadmill called an AquaPacer, equine massage therapy, electromagnetic therapy, and the use of a cold saltwater spa.
 By November 15, he was close to 1,000 pounds and was allowed free daily turnout in a paddock.
 His normal temperament returned as he began to buck and kick during turnout.
-He also developed a taste for red peppermint candies, strongly preferring them over green spearmint ones.
+He also developed a taste for red peppermint candies, preferring them over green spearmint ones.

 On December 26, Paynter was selected as the winner of the 2012 Secretariat Vox Populi Award.
 Penny Chenery, owner of Secretariat, for whom the award was named, said "Paynter's popularity stems from his ability to battle and exceed expectations, making him the perfect choice as the recipient of this year's Vox Populi Award ...
-After seeing firsthand the devastating effects of this disease, I am even more convinced that the industry must continue to diligently fight laminitis.
+After seeing firsthand the devastating effects of this disease, I am even more convinced that the industry must continue to fight laminitis.
 The progress we have made to date clearly benefited Paynter—a beautiful colt with a tremendous spirit."

 In January 2013, Paynter's survival and recovery was voted the "Moment of the Year" by the National Thoroughbred Racing Association (NTRA) in a field of 12 nominees, and the horse's connections were given that honor at the annual Eclipse Awards.